Dodaca/Fribbels-Epic-7-Optimizer-linux/README.md

 Please see the [**Getting Started**](https://github.com/fribbels/Fribbels-Epic-7-Optimizer#getting-started) section for instructions on how to use the optimizer.

 Features include:
- - Automatically import gear and heroes from the game
+ - Automatically import gear and heroes from the game(Currently not working in this version)
  - Filter gear optimizer with main stats/sub stats/sets/etc
  - Automatic data updates for new heroes
  - Hero bonus stats for imprints/artifacts/EEs